 Once the cotton has been grown further chemicals are used in the process of turning it into smooth and compact cotton rounds.
 The bleaching and processing also means that cotton pads don’t simply biodegrade as you might imagine they would.

 Do cotton wool pads contain plastic?

 Yes!
 Some do but not all.
-Cotton wool pads are frequently treated with synthetic fibres to keep them in shape or give a smoother touch.
-In other words, they're made of plastic and will not completely biodegrade in landfills.
+Cotton wool pads are frequently treated with synthetic fibres to keep them in shape or give a smoother touch, see our Guide to Sustainable Makeup Removal for alternatives,.
+In other words, they’re made of plastic and will not completely biodegrade in landfills.

 How Long Do Cotton Pads Take To Decompose?